-Each derivative device has a specific Child product identification number, also part of the product information, and specified in the Data Sheet and in the Firmware User Manual, referenced in Table 15. - The rest of this document applies to all possible configuration of the TOE, with or without Neslib or MIFARE4Mobile libraries, except when a restriction is mentioned.
-For easier reading, the restrictions are typeset as indicated here. - In a few words, the ST33J2M0 B02 offers a unique combination of high performances and very powerful features for high level security: - Two instances of the SecurCore® SC300TM CPU connected in Lockstep mode, - · Die integrity, - Monitoring of environmental parameters, - Protection mechanisms against faults, - AIS20/AIS31 class PTG.2 compliant True Random Number Generator, - · Memory Management Unit, - CRC calculation block, - · optional Hardware Security Enhanced DES accelerator, - optional Hardware Security AES accelerator, - optional NExt Step CRYPTography accelerator (NESCRYPT), - optional cryptographic library, - optional secure MIFARE4Mobile® library.
+Each derivative device has a specific Child product identification number, also part of the product information, and specified in the Data Sheet and in the Firmware User Manual, referenced in Table 15. - The rest of this document applies to all possible configuration of the TOE, with or without NesLib or MIFARE4Mobile libraries, except when a restriction is mentioned.
+For easier reading, the restrictions are typeset as indicated here. - Note that the IC version I with Firmware version 3.2.5 is not in the scope of this evaluation. - In a few words, the ST33J2M0 D01 offers a unique combination of high performances and very powerful features for high level security: - Two instances of the SecurCore® SC300TM CPU connected in Lockstep mode, - Die integrity, - · Monitoring of environmental parameters, - Protection mechanisms against faults, - AIS20/AIS31 class PTG.2 compliant True Random Number Generator, - Memory Management Unit, - CRC calculation block, - optional Hardware Security Enhanced DES accelerator, - optional Hardware Security AES accelerator, - optional NExt Step CRYPTography accelerator (NESCRYPT), - optional cryptographic library, - optional secure MIFARE4Mobile® library.